Status Epilepticus

 Board Pearls & Clinical Pearls

-- RAMPART: IM midazolam 10 mg SUPERIOR to IV lorazepam 4 mg (73.4% vs. 63.4%) — faster delivery, no IV needed
+- RAMPART: IM midazolam 10 mg noninferior to IV lorazepam 4 mg, numerically favored (73.4% vs 63.4%) because it can be delivered faster without IV access

 - ESETT: fosphenytoin, VPA, LEV all equivalent (~46–47%) — choose by patient factors, not drug superiority